Business and human rights: manage risk, implement policy and secure relationships

 - Emerging legislation: How does the changing legal environment affect your business, and what are the implications for your supply chain?

-We will have more focused, practical workshops on the following:
+We will have smaller, more focused sessions on the following:

 - Measuring your mark – how do you quantify and measure social impact?